Get the Recipe

 Over the course of an overnight sit at room temperature, those enzymes get to work breaking down proteins.
 Meanwhile, yeast starts to consume sugars in the flour, releasing carbon dioxide gas in the process.
 These bubbles of gas will cause the dough to start stretching and, in the process, will jostle and align the enzyme-primed proteins, thereby creating gluten.

-Simply allowing the dough to sit overnight will create a gluten network at least as strong as a dough that has been kneaded in a mixer or by hand (if not stronger!), all with pretty much zero effort.
+Simply allowing the dough to sit overnight will create a gluten network at least as strong as a dough that has been kneaded in a stand mixer or by hand (if not stronger!), all with pretty much zero effort.
 Indeed, the flavor produced by letting yeast do its thing over the course of this night will also be superior to that of any same-day dough.
 Win-win!

 Other than time, the only real key to a successful no-knead dough is high hydration.
 Specifically, the water content should be at least 60% of the weight of the flour you use.
 Luckily, high hydration also leads to superior hole structure upon baking.
 I go for about 65%.